 Working in class is a section of this website dedicated to developing good habits in the classroom.
-Note taking and building relationships with classmates and professors will all eventually be covered.
+Note-taking and building relationships with classmates and professors will all eventually be covered.
 See the general tips below and more articles and videos at the bottom of the page.
-If something works for you and isn't listed on this page, send us a suggestion .
+Send us a suggestion if something works for you and is not listed on this page.

-Note taking is among the most important skills a college student can possess.
+Note-taking is among the most important skills a college student can possess.
 Everyone will develop a system that works for them, but is your system truly effective?
-If you feel as though your notes are lacking, explore the links below to see examples of other systems and improve your own.
-Change your system to work best for you in lectures, when you are reading text books, and in meetings for class.
+If you feel your notes are lacking, explore the links below to see examples of other systems and improve your own.
+Then, change your system to work best for you in lectures, when you are reading textbooks, and in meetings for class.

 Why take notes?